Operation Aerial: Analysis

-In 1979, Karslake described the Breton Redoubt affair and concluded that all of the people involved knew of the scheme and all had agreed, albeit with little faith in its success, for it to go ahead.
+In 1979, the historian Basil Karslake described the Breton Redoubt affair and concluded that all of the people involved knew of the scheme and all had agreed, albeit with little faith in its success, for it to go ahead.
 Karslake also reviewed the figures given in the official history of equipment recovered during Operation Aerial.
 Ellis had included equipment loaded onto ships in England but not landed in France in his figures for material recovered during the operation.
 Ellis recorded the recovery of 322 guns, 17 of the 51st (Highland) Division from Le Havre, 120 of the 52nd (Lowland) Division from Cherbourg, 24 of the 1st Canadian Division from Brest and 32 guns of the Beauman Division from Cherbourg, 194 guns in all, with 128 more not accounted for.
 Karslake wrote that some guns may have been on ships sent from England but not unloaded and could not have belonged to the two BEF anti-aircraft brigades south of the Somme; the anti-aircraft brigade protecting the lines-of-communication units and the AASF airfield defence brigade had only 170 guns between them.
 The 53rd Heavy AA Regiment reached Marseille with its two heavy and one light batteries but could only load the light anti-aircraft guns, due to a lack of cranes and no jumbo derrick on the evacuation ship; the remaining thirteen 3-inch anti-aircraft guns having to be destroyed and left behind.
 (Note: Karslake disclosed that he was the son of Lieutenant-General Henry Karslake, the commander of the British lines-of-communication troops in 1940 and that he had typed his father's report to the War Office soon after Operation Aerial.)

-Of the 4,739 vehicles brought back to Britain, most belonged to the 52nd and 1st Canadian divisions and had not been unloaded; the rest had been embarked before "panic orders" had been issued to the ports.
+Of the 4,739 vehicles brought back to Britain, most belonged to the 52nd Lowland and 1st Canadian divisions and had not been unloaded; the rest had been embarked before "panic orders" had been issued to the ports.
 Of the 32303 LT of ammunition recovered, Karslake had been given a priority list of small-arms ammunition, 25-pounder shells and the chemical warfare equipment dumped at Fécamp.
 Much of the chemical warfare material had been removed by early June and most of the rest of the ammunition brought back from France could be accounted for by a shipload not unloaded at Cherbourg on 15 June and another laden ship at St Nazaire.
 Of the 33060 LT of other stores saved, only material returned to Britain during May had been unloaded from ships and the 1071 LT of petrol was on a part-loaded ship which left St Nazaire on 16 June.
 On 4 June, Karslake had asked the CIGS to stop sending supplies but this request was ignored and troops saw more supplies being unloaded as they loaded ships for the evacuation.
-The 6th Battalion Royal Sussex Regiment stacked petrol tins in the Fôret de Savernay from 26 May – 15 June and then set fire to it on 16 June.
+The 6th Battalion Royal Sussex Regiment stacked petrol tins in the Fôret de Savernay from 26 May to 15 June and then set fire to it on 16 June.